-This course is supported by Mark Woodall, a serial cleantech entrepreneur, and angel investor, and will feature strong input from other experts in the sector.
-These include:
+This course is supported by Mark Woodall, a serial cleantech entrepreneur and angel investor, and will feature strong input from other experts in the sector.

 These projects, which are tailored to a group’s academic and professional experience, will develop a range of skills, including learning how to establish team member roles and responsibilities, project management, and delivering technical presentations.
 They also allow you to network and build industry connections, vital for developing your career.